herpaderpaldent/seat-discourse/docs/installation/discourse_installation.md

 ## Install Docker

-!!! info "Not necessairy for SeAT-Docker Installations"
+!!! info "Not necessarily for SeAT-Docker Installations"
     If you are running a dockerized SeAT Instance you do not need to do this step

 ````bash